flagtagNoMercy/flag_tag_no_mercy_iOS/README.md

 3. What we learned

 ## 1 Foreword
 The Atlanta Iron Yard's internal Hackathon was an absolute blast to participate in.
-We would like to say a huge "Thank you!" to the people at Soltech who gave up their time to come check out what we were up to and also to judge the winners.
+We would like to say a huge "Thank you!" to the people at SolTech (http://soltech.net) who gave up their time to come check out what we were up to and also to judge the winners.
 On the iOS side, I want to personally thank my teammate Ebony for being awesome.
-I also want to thank my other teammates Alex, Vedika and Rachel.
-We did as best as we could!
+I also want to thank my other teammates Alex on front end, Vedika and Rachel on back end.
+We got through it guys!

 ## 2 Screenshots
 ![Example of game in-session](https://raw.githubusercontent.com/flagtagNoMercy/flag_tag_no_mercy_iOS/master/Screenshots/0mapview.png?raw=true "Example of game in-session")